DogeSoftware/meme-downloader/README.md

 # Meme Downloader
-A Microsoft Batch/NodeJS app that allows you to download memes from Reddit automatically
+A Microsoft Batch/NodeJS app that allows you to download memes from Reddit automatically.

+*Yes, it works in 2020.*

 ## Installation
 - Make sure you have NodeJS and the Node Package Manager (NPM) installed.